atmikapai13/Portfolio/README.md

 ## Professional Experience
 ### CSAA Insurance, an AAA Insurer
 **Product Analyst (_July 2022 - Present_)**
-- Developed Arizona’s 3-year financial plan based on microeconomic trends, competitor activity, and historical KPI trends in **Oracle Hyperion Essbase**
+- Developed AZ’s 3-year financial plan based on microeconomic trends, competitor activity, and historical KPI trends in Oracle Essbase
-- Collaborated closely with actuaries and insurance agents to administer two pricing refreshes changes for Arizona Auto and Property
+- Collaborated with actuaries and insurance agents to administer four premium rate changes for Auto & Property products
-- Optimized territory factors by zip code to improve risk segmentation using **InsurQuote competitive intelligence tool**, **SAS,** and **Snowflake**
+- Optimized territory factors by zip code to improve risk segmentation in pricing algorithm and mitigate adverse selection
-- Fostered insurance agents’ understanding of low-risk, high-profit segments for successful implementation of rate changes
-- Unified logic of two disparate internal data sources (traditional and online point-of-sales) to achieve consistent reporting
+- Unified logic for two disparate data warehouses by standardizing data querying in SQL and establishing framework to interpret results
-- Devised monthly reports on consumer interaction in online point-of-sales with new products launches and shared with senior PMs and external partners
+- Leveraged unified logic to devise Power BI reports on consumer behaviors in digital sales, shared with senior PMs and external parters
-- Quantified impact of payment plan changes on new business insurance KPIs and presented findings to leadership, integrating profitability narrative and insights into riskier segment dynamics
+- Migrated three monthly SAS reports to Snowflake cloud data warehouse using SQL, improving report efficiency and accessibility
+- Identified $1.6M loss in direct written premium with four branch closures and presented findings to leadership
-- Promoted in April 2023
+- Promoted from product analyst I to II in April 2023

 **Product Management Intern (_Jun - Aug 2021_)**

-- Researched prospects of electric vehicle coverage by analyzing industry trends, competitor strategies, and government regulations
+- Researched prospects of electric vehicle insurance by assessing industry trends, competitor strategies, and government regulations
+- Coordinated with claims analyst, actuaries, and product specialists to develop EV coverage geared towards company’s business needs
-- Crafted short and long-term objectives for new EV insurance product line, aligning with company’s 2030 vision
+- Crafted short and long-term objectives of EV coverage as Minimum Viable Product (MVP), emphasizing growth opportunities
-- Presented elaborate business proposal to leadership, underscoring strategic foresight and innovative solutions
+- Presented elaborate business proposal to leadership, aligning with company’s 2030 growth and profitability vision

 **Product Analyst Intern Intern (_May - Jul 2020_)**

-- Conducted premium analysis to evaluate company's competitive position in Maryland among 53 companies and six market profiles using DOI Rate Survey and **SAS** tools
+- Conducted premium analysis to formulate CSAA’s competitive position against six market profiles and 53 companies in Maryland
-- Delved deeper into competitiveness and correlations with CSAA’s market share by zip code to uncover growth opportunities
+- Investigated correlations between competitiveness and market share by zip code to uncover growth opportunities
+- Presented competitive intelligence analysis to leadership to improve risk segmentation for future rate changes
 - Assessed Auto and Property product dynamics by deriving cross elasticity of demand of Property rate change on Auto product retention

 ### Microfinance at Berkeley (_August 2019 - May 2020_)